 In the United States, the International Building Code is widely adopted and provides guidance on contraction joint placement, but individual states or municipalities may have their own regulations that should be followed.
 It is important to consult with a licensed engineer or architect to determine the best practices and building codes to follow for the specific location and type of building.

-Guidelines for planning joint locations
+planning joint locations

-• Maximum joint spacing L(m) is 24-36 times the slab thickness t(m), in both the transverse and longitudinal directions.
+- Maximum joint spacing L(m) is 24-36 times the slab thickness t(m), in both the transverse and longitudinal directions.
 For example, a 10 Cm thick slab should have a contraction joint every 2.4-3.6m.
 Panels should never be greater than 4.6m in either direction, regardless of slab thickness.
 Note that this is the maximum joint spacing, but smaller panels can be used.

-• It’s best to plan the joints to intersect at 90 degrees or greater.
+- It’s best to plan the joints to intersect at 90 degrees or greater.
 Never plan intersection angles to be less than 60 degrees.

-• Contraction joints should terminate (at form lines or construction joints) at angles greater than 90 degrees.
+- Contraction joints should terminate (at form lines or construction joints) at angles greater than 90 degrees.
 Never plan for angles less than 60 degrees.

-• When “dog legs” are used at the end of a contraction joint to orient it in proper relation to a form line, they should be 30cm to 46cm long.
+- When “dog legs” are used at the end of a contraction joint to orient it in proper relation to a form line, they should be 30cm to 46cm long.

-• Contraction joints should intersect any boxouts or drains.
+- Contraction joints should intersect any boxouts or drains.

-• Pavement shapes that cause planes of weakness, such as inside corners, should be included in the contraction joint layout.
+- Pavement shapes that cause planes of weakness, such as inside corners, should be included in the contraction joint layout.

-• Isolation Joints
+- Isolation Joints

-• Aggregate Interlock If contraction joints are placed according to the guidelines listed above, the crack that develops beneath the joints will be narrow, allowing aggregates on either side of the crack to interlock.
+Also referred to as expansion joints, isolation joints should be placed wherever pavement abuts other features such as columns, curbs, foundations, or other immovable objects.
+Their purpose is to isolate the movement of the pavement.
+As a general rule, isolation joints should not be placed in the body of the pavement. - Aggregate Interlock If contraction joints are placed according to the guidelines listed above, the crack that develops beneath the joints will be narrow, allowing aggregates on either side of the crack to interlock.
 This helps with load transfer and differential slab settlement.
 Crack widths must not exceed 0.04 inch for good aggregate interlock.
 Fewer joints will result in greater crack widths and less load transfer.

 Before casting concrete, it is important to plan and place contraction joints to prevent unsightly cracks from forming.
 Contraction joints are placed to allow the concrete slab to shrink and prevent tensile stress buildup.